 1.6 Why R?

 If you are convinced that writing scripts in a programming language is the best approach to doing computational history, then that raises the question of which programming language you should learn.
-Probably all digital humanists who write code are polyglots, taking advantage of several languages from time to time.
+Most digital humanists who write code are polyglots, taking advantage of several languages from time to time.
 But you have to start with one language, and even at more advanced levels of skill, there there is a major cognitive burden that comes from switching languages within a project or from project to project.
 If you are able to focus on one language, you can take your skills to a much deeper level, and you can reuse code from one project to another.

-For this book, the language we will use is R.10 Within the field of computational history as I have defined it, R is a language that can do almost everything you might want to do.
+For this book, the language we will use is R.16 Within the field of computational history as I have defined it, R is a language that can do almost everything you might want to do.
 There are a number of viable alternatives to R, to be sure.
 The other leading contender is Python, a widely used language which has excellent libraries for data analysis, plotting, and machine learning.
 In particular, Python has a deserved reputation for being a very accessible first language.
 This explanation of why R is a good language for computational history is intended to praise R for its virtues without implying that those virtues aren’t shared at least in part by other languages.

 The most important reason to use R is that there are a number of communities of practice surrounding the language.
 Digital historians and digital humanists more generally are increasingly using the language, as can be seen in the books published on R for humanists, in the blogs and code repositories of scholars writing about their projects, and in the syllabi for courses bearing the titles of data analysis for historians, humanists, or literary studies.
 The existence of this community of practice means that there are scholars who can help you with R, who can review your code, and for whom the results of your research will be legible.

 Besides disciplines in the humanities, scholars in many other fields use R as well.
 This includes scientists, especially in the fields of biology and genomics. rOpenSci, a collective of academic developers using R, has a well-curated, peer-reviewed collection of packages, many of which are of use to historians.
-Despite being over 20 years old, R is the fastest growing language for the field called “data science,” which means that the language’s development and infrastructure are increasingly well funded, and that there are many resources for learning the language.
+Despite being over 20 years old, R is a fast growing language for the field called “data science,” which means that the language’s development and infrastructure are increasingly well funded, and that there are many resources for learning the language.
 And the original community of practice surrounding R is statisticians, since R is a language developed mostly by statisticians rather than by computer scientists.